calicorob/calicorob/README.md

 After graudating from Waterloo, I moved into a data science role at JANA Corporaton.

-At JANA, I use data science, machine learning and reliability engineering to predict the risk of failure of the components of our client's installed natural gas transmission and distribution asset base.
+At JANA, I used data science, machine learning and reliability engineering to predict the risk of failure of the components of our client's installed natural gas transmission and distribution asset base.

+I worked at JANA as a data scientist from May 2019 - March 2022.

+### ACV Auctions

+After JANA, I started as a product analytics engineer at ACV auctions.
+I started working at ACV in March 2022 and am still in that role.

 ### Projects
 When i'm not at work, I like to pursue outside projects to further my understanding in data science and machine learning: